univec-ai/postvec/web/docs/security.md

 Embedded mode runs the engine in the PostgreSQL launcher.
 There is no outbound embedding API and no third-party inference service.
 Text, weights and inference stay on the host.
-The engine uses packaged libraries such as ONNX Runtime locally; “on-prem” does not mean the software has no upstream dependencies.
+The engine still loads packaged libraries such as ONNX Runtime from the install.

 ## No provider keys in PostgreSQL

-Remote inference authenticates to the configured ninference fleet on the deployment network, not to a SaaS embedding API.
-UniVec API keys are used only by `postvec login` / `model pull` on the host, stored `0600`, per effective user.
-They are not stored in PostgreSQL GUCs.
+Remote inference authenticates to the configured ninference fleet on the deployment network.
+That path is not a SaaS embedding API.
+UniVec API keys are used only by `postvec login` / `model pull` on the host.
+They are stored `0600` per effective user and never written into PostgreSQL GUCs.

-Presigned registry URLs are omitted from terminal output, JSON, and receipts.
+Presigned registry URLs are omitted from terminal output, JSON and receipts.

 ## Worker visibility

 The worker connects as the bootstrap superuser and **bypasses RLS**.
 Source text that must remain hidden from administrators is therefore unsuitable for `enable()`.
-Any role with `SELECT` access to the table can read the derived vector.
+Any role with `SELECT` on the table can read the derived vector.

 Chunk views use `security_invoker` / `security_barrier` and FORCE RLS
 keyed on source visibility.
-Application access requires `GRANT SELECT` on the destination and view.
+Application access needs `GRANT SELECT` on the destination and view.

 ## Required grants